3fon3fonov/exostriker/README.md

 However, please read the [Installation instructions](README_for_installation), because some problems may occur depending on your OS system.

-Python3.6+ is strongly recommended
+Python3.6+ is strongly recommended.

 **Usage**

-* To load the GUI, on a bash schell type:
+* To load the GUI, on a bash shell type:

 $ exostriker (in case of pip install)